 - Disturbance offset in place through creation of Birch River Wildland Park

-- The Economic Impact Assessment predicted positive effects for the Regional Municipality of Wood Buffalo and no adverse social effects
+- The Economic Impact Assessment predicted positive effects for the Regional Municipality of Wood Buffalo.

 Production and employment